felixyonex/git/README.md

 ## 2. Development server

-Enter the ../client directory(contains Angular4 source code), run `npm install`first to install the dependencies and then run `npm start` for a dev server.
+Enter the stock directory(contains Angular4 source code), run `npm install`first to install the dependencies and then run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Use this mode for development.